Key takeaways:

 RRSP contributions are the money that you deposit into your retirement saving plan throughout your working life.

-The amount that you can put into your account each year is capped at a maximum contribution amount.
+The amount you can put into your account each year is capped at a maximum contribution amount.
 This is called an RRSP contribution limit – find your limit using the official MyCRA app.

 You can withdraw money from your RRSP at any time.
 However, it’s important to know that you’ll have to pay tax on the money you withdraw.